 Offshore Development Team vs IT Staffing vs Project-Based Development: What Works Better?

-The world is changing, and so do the models of recruitment and employment.
+The world is changing, as are the recruitment and employment models.

-These options are quite different, possessing their own pros and cons and suiting specific types of business.
+These options are quite different, possessing their pros and cons and suiting specific types of business.

 In this article, experts of Qubit Labs reveal all peculiarities of the staffing process and explain how to differentiate between these terms and select the most suitable hiring model for your project.

 Offshore Development Team

 The first type of IT outsourcing that involves a developer or a whole development team working for you distantly, not in your company’s office, is called offshore development.

 Let’s dig deeper into what this is, how it may be created, and how you, as an employer, can manage it in the best possible way to achieve your project aims without a nervous breakdown.